Greeters & Moderators Prep Page

-A: Use the name listed on the online schedule for their session (in blue text), and then when you read their bio introduction if they have chosen to disclose their real life identity you can read what’s there.
+A: Use the name listed on the online schedule for their session, and then when you read their bio introduction if they have chosen to disclose their real life identity you can read what’s there.
 Some speakers have chosen to keep their real identity private and their bios will only use their avatar names.

 Q: How much time is there between sessions?

-A: 10 minutes, so please make sure sessions start and end on time as much as possible!
+A: There will be a 30 minute break between keynote sessions and breakout sessions, and a 15 minute break between breakout sessions, so please make sure sessions start and end on time as much as possible!